UK's no-deal Brexit truck 'war game' prompts scorn

 “It’s still hard to see any upside to Brexit,” said Mike Hawes, chief executive of the Society of Motor Manufacturers and Traders (SMMT), which said new car sales in 2018 fell at their fastest rate since the global financial crisis a decade ago.

-“Everyone recognizes that Brexit is an existential threat to the UK automotive industry and we hope a practical solution will prevail,” he said, calling for lawmakers to back May’s deal to guarantee a transition period.
+“Everyone recognizes that Brexit is an existential threat to the UK automotive industry and we hope a practical solution will prevail,” he said, calling for lawmakers to support May’s deal to guarantee a transition period.

-In an attempt to prevent the United Kingdom falling out of the EU without a deal, more than 200 lawmakers have signed a letter to May urging her to rule out a no deal exit.
+Britain’s main opposition Labour Party is expected to back a proposal on Tuesday that could mean the government needs parliamentary approval for a no-deal Brexit.

+The European Commission repeated on Monday that EU leaders would not renegotiate the Brexit deal agreed with May, who said she was seeking further assurances from Brussels on the deal.

-Writing by Guy Faulconbridge; Editing by Catherine Evans
+Additional reporting by Costas Pitas, William James and Andrew MacAskill; Writing by Guy Faulconbridge; Editing by Catherine Evans